Federal Pell Grant

 Eligibility for the Federal Pell Grant is based on financial need as determined by the U.S. Department of Education.

 The amount of your Pell Grant is determined by what is known as the “Expected Family Contribution” (EFC).
 This is a federal formula that takes into consideration your parents and your own contributions, your family’s size, and family income.
-In the 2010-11 Academic Year, over 28% of Ball State undergraduate students received a Pell Grant.

 To apply for a Pell Grant, you must annually submit a Free Application for Federal Student Aid (FAFSA).
 Visit our How to Apply section for more information.